naghul-pranav/DevOps-Training/day3.md

 #### Final stage of deploying Docker image

-- Expose the minikube service in a browser
+- Expose the minikube service in a browser:
 ```bash
 minikube service my-app
 ```
 ![9 minikube service my-app](https://github.com/user-attachments/assets/e67abe06-12d6-4379-afe7-ef3200c10ecb)

-- The browser will display the project contained inside Docker image
+- The browser will display the project contained inside Docker image:

 ![11 final output](https://github.com/user-attachments/assets/91b2ed62-1e0d-4407-8029-a7e333f0821a)

-- Alternately we can run the following commands to open the minikube service in the browser
+- Alternatively, we can run the following commands to open the minikube service in the browser:
 ```bash
 minikube service my-app --url
 ```